pongasoft/glu/docs/manual/src/main/sphinx/source/orchestration-engine.rst

 .. note:: The username and password are only slightly obfuscated (base 64) but it is not an issue because the cli talks to the console over https and as a result the headers are never traveling over an insecure channel.

+.. tip:: You can change the way authentication and authorization are handled entirely by writing your own plugin!

 A few concepts
 ^^^^^^^^^^^^^^